tinitodev/cardano-dapp-react-starter/README.md

 Please take into account that the Cardano ecosystem and tooling is very new and changing almost every day.
 So it’s very likely that the approach I used for this first project/exercise won’t be the same as the one I will probably use for future or more complex ones.
 Also note, that this is a purely frontend (serverless) simple project, but for more complex applications you may need/want to build a backend to make the app more robust, etc.

+## The Starter

+This project is built using Typescript as is obviously a big help to keep all the different types of data clearly distinguishable and minimize the introductions of bugs or runtime errors.

+For styles, UI elements and theme, is using Material-UI.
+It already has react-router-dom setup, and even a silly page to navigate from/to Homepage (so you can easily add more pages).

+There is some basic error-handling and alerts already in place, but can be improved a lot for a better UX and also better code quality.

+It also has eslint and prettier already setup, to have some basic code format rules.
+You can obviously change those config files to your preferences (``npm run format`` to explicitly format code).

+Using webpack, with dev and prod config.

+I tried to leave this project as empty and as clean as possible, so the people using it as starter can add their own stuff, but there is some basic structure/components to make it more easy to get started playing and have something to see out-of-the-box.